Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: Introduction

-My purpose in this paper is to determine when a $\beta$-surface foliation induces a projective structure on the leaf space, and to show that there is a generalized Dunajski--West construction of any selfdual conformal $4$-manifold, with such a foliation, from a natural gauge field equation on the projective surface.
-I show how the Dunajski--West classification fits into this construction as a reduction of gauge group, and analyse the presence of compatible compatible scalar-flat K\"ahler, hypercomplex and hyperk\"ahler structures from a gauge-theoretic point of view.
+My purpose in this paper is to determine when a~$\beta$-surface foliation induces a~projective structure on the leaf space, and to show that there is a~generalized Dunajski--West construction of any selfdual conformal $4$-manifold, with such a~foliation, from a~natural gauge f\/ield equation on the projective surface.
+I show how the Dunajski--West classif\/ication f\/its into this construction as a~reduction of gauge group, and analyse the presence of compatible compatible scalar-f\/lat K\"ahler, hypercomplex and hyperk\"ahler structures from a~gauge-theoretic point of view.

-I make use of the twistor theory of projective surfaces introduced by N.~Hitchin~\cite{Hit:cme,Hit:gse}.
-Since this has independent interest, and has not yet been fully developed, I discuss some aspects of this twistor theory, including Penrose transforms, Ward correspondences, and divisors, in an appendix.
-(In the projectively-flat case, the Penrose transform has already been used to provide a twistorial approach to the Funk and Radon transforms~\cite{BEGM:ftpt}.)
+I make use of the twistor theory of projective surfaces introduced by C.~LeBrun~\cite{LeB:phd} and N.~Hitchin~\cite{Hit:cme,Hit:gse} (see also~\cite{Dub:scv}).
+Since this has independent interest, and has not yet been developed in detail, I discuss some aspects of this twistor theory, including Penrose transforms, Ward correspondences, and divisors, in an appendix.
+(In the projectively-f\/lat case, the Penrose transform has already been used to provide a~twistorial approach to the Funk and Radon transforms~\cite{BEGM:ftpt}.)

-\acknowledge I am extremely grateful to Maciej Dunajski and Simon West for introducing me to their stimulating work, and for several helpful comments.
-I also thank the EPSRC for financial support in the form of an Advanced Research Fellowship.
+Since this article f\/irst appeared on the arXiv, F.~Nakata has developed a~global approach~\cite{Nak:sdza} relating $\beta$-surface reduction to the work of C.~LeBrun and L.~Mason~\cite{LeMa:zmcs,LeMa:nghd}.